 - 1. Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer.
-See "Computer components" on page 6 for the locations of various components in your computer. - 2.
+See "Computer components" on page 4 for the locations of various components in your computer.. - 2.
 Ensure that the cables are routed correctly before reinstalling the computer cover.
 Keep cables clear of the hinges and sides of the computer chassis to avoid interference with reinstalling the computer cover. - 3.
 Position the computer cover on the chassis so that the rail guides on the bottom of the computer cover engage the rails on the chassis.
-Then, push the cover to the front of the computer until it snaps into position.
-Install the two screws to secure the computer cover.
+Then, push the cover to the front of the computer until it snaps into position and install the two screws to secure it.

-Figure 43.
+Figure 46.
 Installing the computer cover

-- 4. Place the computer in an upright position. - 5.
-If a locking device is available, use it to lock the computer.
-See "Locking the computer" on page 29. - 6.
+- 4. If a locking device is available, use it to lock the computer.
+See "Locking the computer" on page 27. - 5.
 Reconnect the external cables and power cords to the corresponding connectors on the computer.
-See "Hardware locations" on page 1. - 7.
+See "Hardware locations" on page 1. - 6.
 Update your configuration.
-See "Using the Setup Utility program" on page 35. - 8.
+See "Using the Setup Utility program" on page 33. - 7.
 If a newly installed hardware component does not work normally, update the device driver.
-See "Keeping the computer current" on page 26.
+See "Keeping the computer current" on page 24.